BoyangW/AzureStorage-Tutorial/Prompt One/Azure_Storage_AzurePortal_and_WindowsPowerShell.md

 # Azure Storage Operations by Using Azure Portal And Windows PowerShell ISE

-This tutorial demonstrates the following operations by using Azure Portal (on-site) and Windows PowerShell ISE to:
+This tutorial demonstrates the following operations by using Azure Portal (on-site) and Windows PowerShell ISE:

 - Creating an Azure Blob Storage account (non-classic version)
 - Creating a container in that storage account